PythonCharmers/python-future/README.rst

     into a more modern idiom: a common subset of Python 3 and Python 2 that should run under either platform.

-    This code is designed to go further in allowing code authors to use Python 3 idioms in their Python 2 code.
+    ``future`` goes further in allowing the output of ``python-modernize`` or hand-written Python 3 code to run with less work and and less backward-compatible cruft on Python 2.

 :Q: What is the relationship between this project and ``six``?